dwkim78/pdtrend/README.md

 ## Application

-HATNet, SuperWASP, KMTNet?
+To several survey dataset.

 ## ChangeLog

 ### v.0.3.0 (planned)
-- release of alpha version.
+- release of beta version.
-- add detrended examples of HATNet, SuperWASP, and KMTNet?
+    - test with HATNet, SuperWASP, and KMTNet dataset?

 ### v.0.2.2
 - type of the output from FMdata is changed to Python dictionary.